Remote Access Trojan (RAT)

 How To Detect a Remote Access Trojan (RAT) Infection

-Even trained professionals and antivirus software can miss a Trojan infection, but there are signs you can look for:
+Those trying to figure out how to detect RAT software may be comforted by the fact that even trained professionals and anti-malware software can miss a Trojan infection, but there are signs you can look for:

 - Overall lag: RATs running in the background may be invisible, but they use up processing power.
 So if your computer or system is running abnormally slow, it is prudent to scan for Trojans.

 - Antivirus software failure: An antivirus program that constantly crashes or responds slowly may also indicate an infection.

 - Unrecognizable files: Keep an eye out for strange files or programs you did not intentionally download or install.